byu-oit/awslogin/README.md

 our use cases.
 This isn't something that you could use outside of BYU, sorry.

+# DUO 2FA Requirements
+In order for Duo 2FA to work properly Automatic Push needs to be enabled.

 # Installation

   - Python 3.6+ is recommended as python2 is EOL January 2020.
   - It is highly recommended to use an application like [Pipx](https://pipxproject.github.io/pipx/) to install and use python cli applications.
   - Follow the pipx [installation documentation](https://pipxproject.github.io/pipx/installation/) then simply run `pipx install byu_awslogin`
+  - Experimental Binaries are available on the releases page.
+These are new and in testing [Releases](https://gihtub.com/byu-oit/awslogin/releases)
   - See the [installation options](https://github.com/byu-oit/awslogin/blob/master/INSTALLATION_OPTIONS.md) For additional options page for step by step instructions for installing in various environments